asuh/front-end-macos/readme.md

 Sublime Text is very extensible.
 For now we'll leave it like that, we already have a solid installation.

+### Atom

+If you like Sublime Text but can't afford or don't want to pay for it, [Atom](https://atom.io/) is an open-source version of Sublime Text that has a healthy community and regular updates.

+The main problem for Atom as of summer 2016 is that large files and projects slow down noticeably Atom's performance.

 ## Vim

 Although Sublime Text will be our main editor, it is a good idea to learn some very basic usage of [Vim](http://www.vim.org/).
 It is a very popular text editor inside the terminal, and is usually pre-installed on any Unix system.